 A woman had been wearing a garment made from this cloth.
 A prisoner.
 She had smiled at him.
 He remembered the smile.
 He could not remember her face.
 He could not remember her name, if he had ever known it.
 He could not remember what she had been charged with, or how long she had been in the collection, or what discipline she had possessed before his father drained it.
 He remembered only the smile — offered freely, without cause, without expectation, directed at a man whose title was a weapon and whose purpose was the maintenance of the machine that was killing her.

 She had smiled at him anyway.
-And he had torn the cloth from her garment after she was removed from the collection — after, not before, because he could not have done it while she was still there, while the smile was still in the room — and he had kept it.
+And he had torn the cloth from her garment after she was removed from the collection — after, not before, because he could not have done it while she was still there, while the smile was still in the room, and he had kept it.
 The way he kept all of them.
 Not as trophies.
 Not as souvenirs.
 As evidence.

-He held the cloth in one hand and pressed the other to his chest, over the hollow, and the hollow pulsed — not with the sharp warmth of the Elder Stone, but with the duller, persistent ache of a wound that has been open so long the body has stopped trying to close it and has simply built itself around the absence.
+Evidence that I can feel something.
+Evidence that the hollow is not everything.
+Evidence that there is a part of me that my father has not found and has not taken and that is mine.He held the cloth in one hand and pressed the other to his chest, over the hollow, and the hollow pulsed — not with the sharp warmth of the Elder Stone but with the duller, persistent ache of a wound that has been open so long the body has stopped trying to close it.

-The thought surfaced and he looked at it.
-He had been looking at it for four days — since the Elder Stone, since the warmth, since the shape of the missing thing sharpened from abstraction into outline.
+You have been draining me since I was twelve.The thought surfaced and he looked at it.
+He had been looking at it for four days — since the Elder Stone, since the warmth, since the shape of the missing thing sharpened from abstraction to outline.
 He did not have proof.
 He had the hollow, and the fading memories, and the box of beautiful things that were losing their color one by one, and the fact that his father had access to Blood Vine and Elder Stones and a lifetime of practice at taking what did not belong to him.

 He had certainty.
 And certainty, in The Knife's experience, was proof that had stopped waiting for permission.